How can OKRs and project management work together? Find out how the two can be complementary and get actionable examples.

 OKRs is a goal-setting framework that can help organizations or teams translate strategy into execution.
 To do that, you need to define grander goals (objectives) that are part of the company’s vision and measure progress toward achieving them through key results.
 You can set OKRs across different organizational levels based on your scenario and scale.

 Project management, on the other hand, is about all actions and processes that ensure customers are getting the value they’re paying for.
-Of course, there are different aspects here, such as budget management, capacity planning, choosing what projects or programs to execute first (portfolio management), etc. And still, they’re all related to ensuring successful delivery as efficiently as possible.
+Of course, there are different aspects here, such as budget management, capacity planning, choosing what projects or programs to execute first (strategic portfolio management), etc. And still, they’re all related to ensuring successful delivery as efficiently as possible.
 If we shift the conversation to Agile project management, the idea of delivering maximum customer value through continuous improvement and feedback becomes even more prominent.

 Stages of the Plan-Do-Check-Act (PDCA) model